chris-townsend/project-three/README.md

  ![Return to Menu](./readme-content/images/return-to-menu.webp)

 ***
 ## Future Features
 #
 With more time, I would have liked to of implemented the following ideas:

-- Display a high scores list linked to local storage - At first I had my contact modal set up as a high score list but changed it to a contact form due to not having enough information about JSON.stringify and local storage.
-Below is an image of the original high scores button.
+- Display a highscores list by using a Google sheet API

 ![Highscore button](./assets/images/readme-images/font-home-button.webp)